Professional practice

 - Commercial dispute resolution

 Richard’s practice spans the full range of commercial disputes, whether domestic or international.
 He has advised or represented individuals, companies and other legal entities, international organisations, NGOs, States and Governments in a diverse range of scenarios and legal contexts.
 Richard’s broad experience across other related practice areas means that he is often able to bring a different perspective to the resolution of the disputed issues.
-Examples (aside from those more naturally described under a sub-specialism) include:
+Recent litigation examples include:

 Attorney General of Trinidad & Tobago – advising (led by Kennedy Talbot KC) the Attorney General of Trinidad & Tobago in relation to a set of sealed proceedings.